-- (1) Aligned with text of Res 15/26.

-- (2) PP2 and PP3 combined into one PP.

-- (3) Aligned with text in par.
-12 of Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and International Humanitarian Law.

-- (4) The original version of the text referred to "abuses of human rights and violations of International Humanitarian Law" and this is still the case in this (September 2022) text, except where reference is made to "International Human Rights Law" when "violations" is used.
+- (1) Aligned with text of Res 15/26. - (2) PP2 and PP3 combined into one PP. - (3) Aligned with text in par.
+12 of Basic Principles and Guidelines on the Right to a Remedy and Reparation for Victims of Gross Violations of International Human Rights Law and International Humanitarian Law. - (4) The original version of the text referred to "abuses of human rights and violations of International Humanitarian Law" and this is still the case in this (September 2022) text, except where reference is made to "International Human Rights Law" when "violations" is used.
 See also footnote 9. - (5) Text aligned with United Nations Guiding Principles on Business and Human Rights par.
 25. - (6) It has been proposed that the definitions of respectively "Military Services" and "Security Services" in Paragraph 1 (c) and (f) be deleted as they contain closed lists of activities that may be too specific in view of the quickly changing nature of the PMSC industry, and that only the definition of "Private Military and Security Company" in Paragraph 1 (d) be maintained.
 However, this definition refers to military services and security services, and it is submitted that the including but not limited to" formula be used, as is the case with Paragraph 1(g) (State Functions).
 There was also a proposal to define "Military Services" to mean "specialized services that resemble or are related to military action."
-One delegation proposed that the definitions of military and security services overlaps with state functions that PMSCs are prohibited to exercise and proposed that a general provision be included along the lines of functions assigned to States by International Humanitarian Law. - (7) It has been proposed that a minimum threshold of activities be included to leave States some leeway on which activities to include.
-A proposal for a definition to read as follows was also made: "State functions are functions to be carried out exclusively by State organs and that cannot be outsourced to PMSCs." - (8) It is recalled that the Working Group has discussed the scope of the Instrument in respect of whether it should also apply to the private security industry within a State, which is usually regulated by domestic legislation, or only to activities undertaken outside of the boundaries of a State or within a State but which has a linkage to operations abroad.
-In this respect, a proposal was received to delete Paragraph 3(1) and amend 3(2) to tread as follows:
+One delegation proposed that the definitions of military and security services overlaps with state functions that PMSCs are prohibited to exercise and proposed that a general provision be included along the lines of functions assigned to States by International Humanitarian Law.

+(7) It has been proposed that a minimum threshold of activities be included to leave States some leeway on which activities to include.
+A proposal for a definition to read as follows was also made: "State functions are functions to be carried out exclusively by State organs and that cannot be outsourced to it should also apply to the private security industry within a State, which is usually regulated by domestic legislation, or only to activities undertaken outside of the boundaries of a State or within a